moengage/cloud_alarms_checker/docs/REVIEWING.md

-Pull request reviews are required before merging code into `MoEngage Cloud Alarms Checker`.
-This document will outline `MoEngage Cloud Alarms Checker`'s pull request review requirements.
+Pull request reviews are required before merging code into `Cloud Alarms Checker`.
+This document will outline `Cloud Alarms Checker`'s pull request review requirements.
 The following checklist should be used for all pull requests: